CorentiOS/JeudeNim/README.md

 Game Screen : You have to put a number between 1 and 3.
 The player who takes the last stick loose.

 <img src="https://i.imgur.com/VKqPEpM.png" width="200">

+You can preview the game by downloading the Presentation Video : video_nim.mov